guildai/guildai/README.md

 guild run train
 ```

+Press `Enter` to continue.

-The sample model will train in a few seconds.
+The sample model trains in a few seconds.

 List runs: